brooklynrail/brooklynrail-platform/content/events/2021/02/curatorial-activism-part-4.md

       Katrina; and in 2016 he organized the exhibition _When Jackie Met Ethyl_ on Jackie Curtis and Ethyl Eichelberger at Howl!
 Happening on NYCs Lower East Side. "
+  - person: amelia-jones
+    event_bio: "Amelia Jones is Robert A. Day Professor and Vice Dean of Academics and Research in Roski School of Art & Design at the University of Southern California.
+Amelia is the curator of the critically acclaimed exhibition _Sexual Politics: Judy Chicago’s ‘Dinner Party’ in Feminist Art History_, at the Hammer Museum at UCLA, in 1996, and organized the exhibition _Material Traces: Time and the Gesture in Contemporary Art_ at the Leonard and Bina Ellen Gallery in Montréal in 2013.
+She also organized the event _Trans-Montréal_ (Performance Studies International, 2015), including
+      performances, while her performance event Live Artists Live took place at USC in 2016.
+The former event also resulted in a special issue of Performance Research edited by Amelia entitled “On Trans/Performance,” published in October 2016.
+Recent publications include _Seeing
+      Differently: A History and Theory of Identification and the Visual Arts_ (2012) and the anthology _Otherwise: Imagining Queer Feminist Art Histories_, co-edited with Erin Silver (2016).
+The catalogue _Queer
+      Communion: Ron Athey_ (2020), co-edited with Andy Campbell, which accompanies a retrospective of Athey’s work by the same name at Participant Inc. (New York) and ICA (Los Angeles), has just been listed among “Best Art Books 2020” in the _New York Times_.
+Her book entitled In _Between Subjects: A Critical Genealogy of Queer Performance_ is published in 2021 by Routledge Press.   "
   - person: jonathan-katz
     event_bio: >
       Jonathan D. Katz is perhaps the founding figure in queer art history,